Estimated Reading Time: 4:00 minutes

 With the pandemic affecting millions, it is expected that employers’ reliance on the UK Government’s Coronavirus Job Retention Scheme (CJRS) will only become greater as businesses try to deal with the fallout of the virus.

-In our latest blog, we explore what it means and why the launch of the furlough scheme earlier today (20 April 2020) is an important step in providing employees and employers with stability, security, and support.
+In our latest blog, we explore what it means and why the launch of the furlough scheme is an important step in providing employees and employers with stability, security, and support.

 Coronavirus Job Retention Scheme NOW open for applications

-As of today (20 April 2020), the CJRS is now live, so businesses hit by coronavirus (COVID-19) can apply online for a grant from HMRC to cover the labour costs of furloughed staff.
+CJRS went live on 20 April 2020, so businesses hit by Coronavirus (COVID-19) can apply online for a grant from HMRC to cover the labour costs of furloughed staff.

-Although announced back in March, it is only now that companies will be able to claim with the online portal going live today.
-The reimbursement should arrive within six working days of making the claim.
+Although announced back in March, companies could only claim with the online portal from 20 April 2020.
+The reimbursement is expected to arrive within six working days of making the claim.